After you return home and throughout your recovery, it is important to get enough calories.

 Your doctor may be able to prescribe medication if the constipation persists for more than a day or two.

-Until your immune system is functioning well, your medical team may put you on a neutropenic or food safety diet to reduce the risk of infection.
+Until your immune system is functioning well, your medical team may put you on a safe food diet to reduce the risk of infection.
 Food items you may be told to avoid may include:

 - raw or undercooked meat

 - dishes that may contain undercooked meat such as sausages or casseroles

 - raw or undercooked eggs or foods that might contain them

 - raw or undercooked seafood such as sushi

 - non-pasteurized milk products and juices, kombucha and other unpasteurized drinks

 - soft cheeses such as brie or feta

 - Mexican style oft cheeses, such as queso fresco and queso blanco, which are often made with unpasteurized milk

 - smoked, uncooked refrigerated fish such as nova lox